 Our return journey to ShingraKoma was the same as yesterday’s long tiring walk on Chadar without any difficulties.

 We reached early afternoon; so again, we had lots of time to spare.
 After taking a small nap, we decided to roam around.
-We climbed a small hill and got this splendid superview of Chadar.
+We climbed a small hill and got this splendid super view of Chadar.

 Sledge!!
 The Lifeline Of Chadar.

-Sledges are used to carry goods, mostly camping stuff, and food which is made by the porters and can hold up to 50 kilos of stuffs.
+Sledges are used to carry goods, mostly camping stuff, and food which is made by the porters and can hold up to 50 kilos of stuff.
 On Chadar, they just pull the sledge, but at places where we encounter watery and rocky patches, they carry the sledges and the goods on their shoulders like backpacks.
 So basically, sometimes they have to carry 25-35kgs on their back.

 Unfortunately, if any casualties happened during the trek, then there are only two ways to go back to Leh.
 Either wait for an Army helicopter or carry that person back to the base camp and this is what actually happened during our return journey.
 One of the trekkers from the other group got severely hit by AMS.
-Believe it or not, one of the porters carried that person on sledge from Nerek to Tilad Do in a day.
+Believe it or not, one of the porters carried that person on a sledge from Nerek to Tilad Do in a day.
 Imagine pulling and carrying a 60-70 kg person on Chadar.

 If porters are God, then sledges are not less than angels in Chadar.

-Day 8 :
+Day 8

 ShingraKoma to Tilad Do and Leh